philippaburgess/POLB/README.md

 1) Data_Join Jupyter Notebook takes the data from several sources and brings key information into 1 new data file.

+On November 20th I submitted a version of this project without the data layers. www.philippaburgess.com
+__
 Created by Philippa Burgess

 Welcome to my project.
 This is my official submission for the Google Immersive Geospatial Challenge.